BogdanovaIV/programming-school/README.md

 ![The Sing Up Page (hovered button)](documentation/programming-school-signup-hover-button.png)

 When pressed the button, it opens new page with information about receiving the application.
+The page refreshes automatically to The Home page after 15 seconds.

 ![The Sing Up Page (receiving the application)](documentation/programming-school-signup-press-button.png)

+## Testing

+Please refer to the [TESTING.md](TESTING.md) file for all test-related documentation.

+## Deployment

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found [here](https://bogdanovaiv.github.io/programming-school/)

+## Credits

+### Content

+- The text was taken from free recourses like Wikipedia
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+### Media

+- The photos used on all page are from [This Open Source site] (https://pxhere.com)